BEST REFERENCE WORKS FOR STUDENTS, EDUCATORS, AND WRITERS BY DAN L. MILLER

 This site provides everything the elementary through professional writer needs to know about grammar and proper techniques in writing.
 The site is divided into the following sections: Sentence Level, Paragraph Level, Essay Level, Forms of Communication, and PowerPoint Presentations.
 There is also an index which includes 427 references to both the Guide to Grammar and Writing and Principles of Composition.
 In addition there is also a FAQ File, an Interactive Quiz section, and an Ask Grammar section as well as other useful resources.

-(Although Wikipedia is helpful as a quick reference for non-academic purposes, I did not post a link to Wikipedia because anyone can contribute content, and because the reliability of any particular article is questionable, one should not rely on it for academic or professional writing.)
-ENCYCLOPEDIA.COM, however, is the Internet’s premier collection of online encyclopedias and provides reference entries from credible, published sources like Oxford University Press and Columbia Encyclopedia.
+ENCYCLOPEDIA.COM is the Internet’s premier collection of online encyclopedias and provides reference entries from credible, published sources like Oxford University Press and Columbia Encyclopedia.
 Users get free access to nearly 200,000 reference entries from sources one can cite.
 Plus, more than 50,000 topic summaries feature related pictures, videos, topic summaries, and newspaper and magazine articles from around the world.
+(Skip the ads at the beginning of an entry and scroll down to the content.)

 Information Please has been providing authoritative answers to all kinds of factual questions since 1938, first as a radio show, then, starting in 1947, as an annual almanac, and since 1998 on the Internet.
 This site provides reliable information on an array of topics, including current events, pop culture, science, government and history.
 Users can confidently utilize the site, assured that the content is written and edited by experts.
 In addition to an atlas, dictionary, thesaurus, and encyclopedia, there are numerous tools and reference sources.